coolmich0904/YOUTUBE_CHURN_PRICE_RISK/README.md

 ## AI-Assisted Development

-This project was developed with the help of AI tools to improve efficiency during implementation.
+This project was developed with the help of AI tools to improve efficiency during implementation

 - AI was used to support code generation, debugging, and visualization setup
 - Outputs from AI were reviewed and adjusted before being used